metalcode-eu/gnu-debugger/README.md

 # Release Notes

+### Version 0.0.4
+Some of the dependencies required an update because they contained vulnerabilities.
+Changed several devDependencies.

 ### Version 0.0.3
 Changes in visual studio code 1.28.1 caused a problem.
 Updated all vscode dependencies to the latest version.